International aid to combatants in the Iran–Iraq War: Military support

 Support for the new Iranian government was divided.
 Following the Iranian Revolution, as many as 14,000 military commanders and officers were imprisoned, executed, purged or discharged under charges of being loyal to the deposed Shah and treason for a failed coup to topple the Islamic Republic.
 Numerous oppositions groups revelled against the clerical rule in Iran, such as the People's Mujahedin of Iran, as well as other leftists groups.
 There were also state-sponsored executions throughout Iran, and many trained engineers either fled the country or were forced to serve in their hometown, which had no use for their expertise.
 This had massively weakened Iran's army, leaving it incapable of protecting Iran's borders.
 Around this time, Iraq's leader, Saddam Hussein, decided was the perfect opportunity to launch an all-out invasion against Iran.
 Iran, in response, created a new military branch called the IRGC, which was initially tasked with fighting and shutting off numerous separatist groups formed and armed around Iran.
 Following the Iraqi invasion, the IRGC then expanded its field of operations to fighting Saddam's forces.
 The army, which was equipped with Western weaponry, was not prepared to defend Iran and so much of Iran's Western ammunition and heavy equipment were left unusable as the army was recovering.
 So the IRGC, tasked its first member, Mohsen Rafighdoost, with purchasing arms from the Eastern Bloc.
 Rafighdoost contacted and established positive ties with many countries including Syria (under Hafez al-Assad), Libya (under Gaddafi), North Korea (under Kim Il Sung), Bulgaria (under Todor Zhivkov), Poland, Yugoslavia, East Germany, China (under Deng Xiaoping) and eventually the Western Bloc (after Switzerland who indirectly sold Iran western ammunition, Argentina also reached out to Iran proposing arms sales and agreed to also train Iranians in TOW production) to purchase arms for the IRGC.
 Iran's recovering army, however, had its own logistics support who reached out to Western Bloc countries including the United States and, indirectly, Israel to purchase ammunition and spare parts for their Western-made military equipment.
-Syria, Libya (who supplied Iran with approximately US$900 million dollars' worth of free arms and 30 Scud-B missiles and North Korea (who later supplied Iran with between 200 and 300 Soviet-built Scud-B and Scud-C missiles and transferred missile production technology to Iran) were the first suppliers of arms to Iran.
+Syria, Libya (who supplied Iran with approximately US$900 million of free arms and 30 Scud-B missiles and North Korea (who later supplied Iran with between 200 and 300 Soviet-built Scud-B and Scud-C missiles and transferred missile production technology to Iran) were the first suppliers of arms to Iran.
 Eastern Bloc followed suit under financial pressures as the Soviet Union no longer had strict policies on sanctioning Iran.
 Rafighdoost maintains that the equipment Iran received from the United States following the Iran-Contra affair, were non-functional and broken, and were only made usable after repairs.
 He was also contacted by a third-party with ties to Switzerland who agreed to provide Iran with Western-made ammunition.
 Rafighdoost also claims that he was approached by an Israeli arms dealer in his hotel room while he was in Switzerland, and he rejected him.